 L. superbum and L. michiganense are very similar perennial forbs.
-The tall Turk's-cap lilies are identified by the backward curving tepals.
+These tall lilies are identified by the backward curving tepals.
 This completely reveals the stamens and the pollen.

 The stems are smooth, round and green, unbranched below the inflorescence.
 Height can reach 5 to 7 feet with L. superbum tending to be taller.

-The inflorescence consists of long stalked flowers, appearing as singles on in an umbel of 2 or 3, branching from the top of the stem and the upper leaf axils; 1 to 11 flowers in L. michiganense and 1 to 22 in L. superbum but occasionally both species can produce many more flowers.
+The inflorescence consists of long stalked flowers, appearing as singles on in an umbel of 2 or 3, branching from the top of the stem and the upper leaf axils; 1 to 11 flowers in L. michiganense, buds are rounded in cross-section; 1 to 22 flowers in L. superbum with buds more triangular in cross-section; occasionally both species can produce many more flowers.

 The flowers are pendant and not fragrant.
 The 3 sepals and 3 petals look the same (commonly called 'tepals') and as the flower opens they flare outward and then reflex with the tips frequently touching in L. superbum; these are yellowish orange near the base and then shade to reddish orange.
 L. superbum tends to have a more yellow-green base to the tepals as the nectaries are exposed giving resemblance to a yellow-green star - less noticeable in L. michiganense.
 On both species the tepals have darker colored speckles.
 There are 6 stamens, strongly exserted beyond the tepals with anthers up to 1/2 inch long.
 Those of L. superbum are more strongly exserted, the filaments parallel for much of their length before spreading widely with anthers that are darker - magenta to purple.
 Those of L. michiganense diverge and spread sooner with anthers magenta to lighter color.
 The single style, is pale green with spotted color near the tip in L. superbum and in L. michiganense it is red or reddish mostly near the tip.